employee advocacy platforms vs social media tools

 However, it’s important to keep in mind that these platforms are designed for marketers.

-Option 3: A Dedicated Employee Advocacy Platform
+Option 3: Dedicated Employee Advocacy Software

 The final option for managing an employee advocacy program is a dedicated platform.